Sustainability strategy, leadership and plans

 Overall strategic leadership for sustainability is guided by the Vice-Chancellor, Deputy Vice-Chancellor and Assistant Vice-Chancellor for Environment and Sustainability.

 The Assistant Vice-Chancellor for Environment and Sustainability is charged with promoting the integration and enhancing the impact of all our sustainability teaching, research, knowledge exchange and community engagement activities.
 This level of seniority demonstrates the University's commitment to ensuring that sustainability is core to our decision-making processes.

-The Sustainability Board meets four to five times a year and is governed by formal Terms of Reference (PDF).
-The Sustainability Plan Theme Leaders, the Sustainability Officer, Green Team Coordinator, President and nominated Vice-President from The Students' Union at UWE and representatives from all three trade unions are entitled to attend.
+The Sustainability Executive Committee meets four to five times a year and is governed by formal Terms of Reference (PDF).
+The Sustainability Plan Theme Leaders, the Sustainability Officer, President and nominated Vice-President from The Students' Union at UWE and representatives from all three trade unions are entitled to attend.
 The board takes its authority from and reports to the Directorate, Academic Board and the Board of Governors.
 In addition, elected officers of The Students' Union at UWE report on outcomes through the governance arrangements of the Union.

-At each meeting, the Board reviews progress with the 13 themes of the Sustainability Plan (PDF), undertakes regular reviews of policies including the Environmental Sustainability Policy (PDF) and the Ethical Investment Policy (PDF), approves action plans arising from the Sustainability Plan (PDF), reviews progress with the commitment to adopt the principles of Responsible Management Education (PRME) across the institution, and provides the governance of the whole institution ISO 14001 accreditation process and the Responsible Futures accreditation.
+At each meeting, the Board reviews progress with the seven themes of the Sustainability Plan (PDF), undertakes regular reviews of policies including the Environmental Sustainability Policy (PDF) and the Ethical Investment Policy (PDF), approves action plans arising from the Sustainability Plan, reviews progress with the commitment to adopt the principles of Responsible Management Education (PRME) across the institution, and provides the governance of the whole institution ISO 14001 accreditation process and the Responsible Futures accreditation.

 Healthy University Group